MihirR23/Aerospace_Digital_Twin/_posts/2026-02-12-classifier-showdown.md

 ## 1000-Scenario Recording System

-{% raw %}{% include embed/video.html src='/assets/video/posts/Deployment Scenarios Case Structure.mp4' title='PLC State Machine Case Structure' %}{% endraw %}
+{% include embed/video.html src='/assets/video/Deployment Scenarios Case Structure.mp4' title='PLC State Machine Case Structure' %}

 The batch recorder was designed with three principles: unique values using 0.01mm/s increments to ensure no duplicate parameters, strict alternation between E1 and E2 faults for balanced engine representation and a fixed baseline where Normal scenarios always deploy to 52mm at 20.8mm/s.